makeandbuild/vessl/README.md

 ## JDBC Based Persistence

-This framework is an extension of the spring jdbc implementation.  it provided the following services:
+This framework is an extension of the spring JDBC implementation providing the following services:
-* makes use of jpa annotations in your model class.
-See [User](./src/test/java/integration/com/makeandbuild/vessl/persistence/User.java) as an example
+* makes use of JPA annotations in your models - see [User](./src/test/java/integration/com/makeandbuild/vessl/persistence/User.java) as an example
 * can use the simplified [ReflectionBasedJdbcMapper](./src/main/java/com/makeandbuild/vessl/persistence/jdbc/ReflectionBasedJdbcMapper.java) to easily create your DAOs.
-This supports all sorts of types including Date, Integer, Long, Enums (as string column mappings), String.
-See UserDaoImpl](./src/test/java/integration/com/makeandbuild/vessl/persistence/UserDaoImpl.java) as an example
+This supports all sorts of types including Date, Integer, Long, Enums (as string column mappings), String - see [UserDaoImpl](./src/test/java/integration/com/makeandbuild/vessl/persistence/UserDaoImpl.java) as an example
-* if you dont want the overhead of Reflection you can create those implementations as well
+* if you dont want the overhead of Reflection you can create those implementations as well by extending [BaseDaoImpl](./src/main/java/com/makeandbuild/vessl/persistence/jdbc/BaseDaoImpl.java)

-The BaseDao has a lot of built in methods including
+The BaseDao has a lot of built in functionality including
 * criteria based finders
 * paging
 * sorting
 * find by id
 * exists finders
 * delete helpers
-* supports domain model specialization inheritance  - see the @Specialize annotation and the [UserDao_IT.testSpecialized()](./src/test/java/integration/com/makeandbuild/vessl/persistence/UserDao_IT.java) test
+* supports domain model specialization inheritance  - see the [@Specialize](./src/main/java/com/makeandbuild/vessl/persistence/jdbc/Specialize.java) annotation and the [UserDao_IT.testSpecialized()](./src/test/java/integration/com/makeandbuild/vessl/persistence/UserDao_IT.java) test
 * join logic for advanced criteria support in [BaseDaoImpl.addQueryJoinSupport()](./src/main/java/com/makeandbuild/vessl/persistence/jdbc/BaseDaoImpl.java) which you call explicity in the constructor of your specialized Daos see see [EventDaoImpl](./src/test/java/integration/com/makeandbuild/vessl/persistence/EventDaoImpl.java)
 * cascade deletes for dao based dependencies - simply by annotating your Daos with [@CascadeDelete](./src/main/java/com/makeandbuild/vessl/persistence/jdbc/CascadeDelete.java) see [UserDaoImpl](./src/test/java/integration/com/makeandbuild/vessl/persistence/UserDaoImpl.java)

-For an example of the usage see [UserDao_IT](./src/test/java/integration/com/makeandbuild/vessl/persistence/UserDao_IT.java)

 ## Fixtures

-You can also make use of the fixture functionality to load test data from class resources.  the solution this is based upon seperates loaders from persisters and takes into account order of data that is being loaded.  if you have cross referencing associations, then you will probably want to write your own custom EntityLoaders and EntityManagers.
+You can also make use of the fixture functionality to load test data from class resources.
+The solution this is based upon seperates loaders from persisters and takes into account order of data that is being loaded.  if you have cross referencing associations, then you will probably want to write your own custom EntityLoaders and EntityManagers.

 * [src/test/resources/fixtures](./src/test/resources/fixtures) includes json resources to be loaded
-* [src/test/java/integration/com/makeandbuild/vessl/fixture/Fixture_IT](src/test/java/integration/com/makeandbuild/vessl/fixture/Fixture_IT.java) has the tests for loading and purging data
 * [src/test/resources/spring.xml](src/test/resources/spring.xml) definition of fixture sets up the meta data for the project and takes into account the ordering

-There are some tests
+[Fixture_IT](src/test/java/integration/com/makeandbuild/vessl/fixture/Fixture_IT.java) has the tests for loading and purging data
 * testAll() demonstrates how you can setup a set of resource files to be loaded in spring and purge() or load() as a complete set
 * testResourceSingularly() demonstrates on how to pass in a resource location to load a resoruce explicity
 * testEntityClassSingularly() demonstrates how to purge via a given Model class